Neemuch: Gomabai Netralaya

-Food Park

-Located at village Jhanjharwada and Dhamaniya and Soniyana village of Neemuch district (M.P).
-The proposed food park assumes a sizing of 55.74 ha or 137 acres, as an outcome of detailed demand assessment and infrastructure planning.
-The land reportedly houses mineral deposits worth Rs 2,500 crores.
-The mineral is rare across the world, and the situation is same in India.
-This is being developed under Delhi-Mumbai Industrial Corridor (DMIC).

 Tourism and places of interest

-Shri Kileshwar Mahadev Temple

-The most important festival of Neemuch is the Shivratri festival which is celebrated every year in the month of March at this temple.

-Religious tourism to the Kileshwar temple also contributes to the local economy as 50,000 devotees from the town and nearby visit during Shivratri.
-This festival is arranged and managed by the Municipal Council of Neemuch.
-Ground at the temple is also used as a picnic spot for school children as it consists of a small amusement park and large ground covered with grass.

 Sukhanandji Ashram

 Sukhanandji Ashram or Sukhanand Dham is situated at a distance of about 32 km from Nimach on the border of Rajasthan in an ancient rock cave.
 There is a temple of Shiva here.
 There is a spring of perennial water.
 It is said to be founded by Śuka, the son of Vedavyasa.
 A character in a number of Puranic texts belonging to various traditions, mainly Vaishnavism.
 He is believed to be a son of Vyasadeva.
 It also believed that Vedavyasa first wrote Bharata-Samhita which contained twenty-four thousand verses (slokas) and taught that to his son Śuka.

 There are two annual fairs organized at this place: one on Haryali amavashya of Srawan month and other on Baisakh purnima.

 Nava Toran temple

 Nava Toran temple or Nav Toran Temple at village Khor is in a ruined condition.
 It contains a proch, mahamandapa and garbhagriha and pradakshinapth.
 It has a Siva linga in the sanctum.
 The exterior is ornamented with simple mouldings (c.12th century).
 This monument has been declared to be of national importance under the Ancient Monuments and Archaeological Sites and Remains Act, 1958 (24 of 1958).